The logo for Lawn.com.au

 To grow potatoes in winter, start by planting them in late March or early April.

-• Cover the planting area with mulch to help protect the potato plants from frost damage.
+Covering the planting area with mulch will help protect the potato plants from frost damage.

-Many herbs, such as rosemary, thyme, and coriander, will continue to thrive throughout the winter months.
+Many herbs, such as rosemary, thyme, and coriander, will continue to thrive throughout the winter months in Australia.

 Rosemary